awsdocs/amazon-athena-user-guide/doc_source/querying-hudi.md

 ## See also<a name="querying-hudi-see-also"></a>

-For information on using AWS Glue custom connectors and AWS Glue 2\.0 jobs to create an Apache Hudi table that you can query with Athena, see [Writing to Apache Hudi tables using AWS Glue custom connector](http://aws.amazon.com/blogs/big-data/writing-to-apache-hudi-tables-using-aws-glue-connector/) in the AWS Big Data Blog\.
+For information about using AWS Glue custom connectors and AWS Glue 2\.0 jobs to create an Apache Hudi table that you can query with Athena, see [Writing to Apache Hudi tables using AWS Glue custom connector](http://aws.amazon.com/blogs/big-data/writing-to-apache-hudi-tables-using-aws-glue-connector/) in the AWS Big Data Blog\.